primer/react/contributor-docs/adrs/adr-011-snapshot-tests.md

 ## Decision

 - Avoid using "catch-all" snapshot tests for React components
-- Prefer explicit snapshots, in particular for:
-  - A specific part of a component
-  - Intentional error or warning logs for developers
 - Snapshots may be used for static objects which have a clear signal as to what to do if they are modified (such as the exports of a package)

 <table>